-Whole Body Cryotherapy (WBC) is a cold therapy treatment method where the skin in exposed to temperatures between -200° F to -250° F for up to three minutes.
-The method was first used in Japan back in1978 for treating rheumatic disease.
-Since then, numerous studies have been conducted and have all proven that cryotherapy is a powerful treatment for reducing inflammation and pain symptoms associated with a wide range of chronic conditions.
+Whole Body Cryotherapy (WBC) is a cold therapy treatment method where the skin is exposed to temperatures between -200° F to -250° F for up to three minutes.
+The method was first used in Japan back in 1978 for treating rheumatic disease.
+Since then, numerous studies have been conducted and have shown that cryotherapy is a powerful treatment for reducing inflammation and pain symptoms associated with a wide range of chronic conditions.

 How Does It Work?

 The body’s sympathetic nervous system is intensely stimulated by cold receptors in the skin.
-As a result, blood flows to the extremities and skin’s surface is redirected to insulate the body’s vital organs and maintain core temperature.
-The response is a body’s survival mechanism where attention is directed towards maintaining the most crucial systems.
+As a result, blood flows to the extremities and skin’s surface are redirected to insulate the body’s vital organs and maintain a constant core temperature.
+The response is the body’s survival mechanism where attention is directed towards maintaining the most crucial systems.

 What are the Benefits?

 Whole Body Cryotherapy triggers your body’s natural healing abilities.
-The therapy uses cold to induce a response in the nervous system, circulation system, and Energy Meridians.
-This is the only powerful therapy known to induce such powerful, holistic and positive response.
+The therapy uses cold to induce a response in the nervous system, circulatory system, and Energy Meridians.
+This is the only such therapy known to induce such a powerful holistic and positive response.
 Here are some of the specific benefits you can get from Whole Body Cryotherapy:

 What should you expect during a Cryotherapy session?